-The Business Law Section of the State Bar of California has recognized the following individuals for lifetime achievement in the field of business law and is proud to have awarded them The Business Law Section Lifetime Achievement Award.
+The Business Law Section has recognized the following individuals for lifetime achievement in the field of business law and is proud to have awarded them The Business Law Section Lifetime Achievement Award.

-The award is given each year to a member of the State Bar who over an extended period has made significant contributions to the Section or to business law generally in the State of California and who has achieved high status in the legal community.
+The award is given each year to a member of the California Lawyers Association who over an extended period has made significant contributions to the Section or to business law generally in the State of California and who has achieved high status in the legal community.

 2017 Recipient: Bruce A. Mann

 2016: Ann Yvonne Walker

 2010: George Coombe